 Current income tax assets and liabilities are measured at the amount expected to be recovered from or paid to the taxation authorities.
 The tax rates and tax laws used to compute the amount are those that are enacted or substantively enacted, at the reporting date in India.
-Current income tax relating to items recognised outside profit or loss is recognised outside profit or loss (either in other comprehensive income or in equity).
+Current income tax relating to items recognised outside profit or loss (either in other comprehensive income or in equity).
 Management periodically evaluates positions taken in the tax returns with respect to situations in which applicable tax regulations are subject to interpretation and establishes provisions where appropriate.
 Current income tax assets and liabilities are offset if a legally enforceable right exists to set off these.